jduchateau/GRAPE/Readme.md

 It offers:

 - Turtle: to represent any RDF data.
-- RML: to represent mappings, embedded in Turtle files.
+- RML: to represent mappings embedded in Turtle files.
     - RML-Core: fully implemented
     - RML-FNML: function execution in expression
     - RML-IO: logical source and source